TSA PreCheck vs. Global Entry vs. CLEAR

 The Global Entry program is sponsored by U.S Customs and Border Protection and provides members with not only a fast-pass through customs when entering the U.S., but you also get the benefits of TSA PreCheck for airport security.
 The cost of Global Entry is $100 for a 5-year membership.
 Sounds like a better deal than TSA PreCheck if you travel internationally once in that 5 year period, doesn’t it?
 Well, the only caveat is that it takes forever to get an appointment.
 It took my wife 5 months to get in to see someone in Denver.

 Luckily, some friends on Reddit have written a script to help you identify and book the nearest appointment when a cancellation is made by someone else.
 I have not personally used this script, but it seems like people have had good results based on the Reddit comments.
 Some people that I have talked to have had luck just walking into a Global Entry Enrollment Center and waiting for a little while to see someone.
-I personally wouldn’t recommend this as I was turned away when I tried it in New Orleans.
+I was turned away in New Orleans when I tried to walk-in.

-One other thing to mention about the program is that you can also use Global Entry to access the Nexus lanes at the Canadian and Mexican borders when entering the United States (but not when entering Canada or Mexico).
-Some have argued that it’s a separate program and you must sign up for to participate, but I have personally used Nexus multiple times and have confirmed with Customs agents that it’s allowed.
+One other thing to mention about the program is that you can also use Global Entry to access the NEXUS and SENTRI lanes at the Canadian and Mexican borders when entering the United States (but not when entering Canada or Mexico).
+Some have argued that these are separate program and you must sign up to participate in each, but I have personally used NEXUS multiple times and have confirmed with Customs agents that it’s allowed.

 CLEAR is a privately held company that contracts with the TSA at select airports in the U.S. to fast-track pre-registered travelers to the front of the line.
 Basically, CLEAR just gets you right past the point where the TSA agent will take your boarding pass and ID.
 They can’t, however, get you access to the TSA PreCheck lane if you don’t have either Global Entry or TSA PreCheck already.
 A subscription to CLEAR costs $175 annually, but there are promo codes out there which can help offset the cost for the first year.
 You can also add a family member for just $50 per year.

 Delta also provides its top tier elites with a free subscription.
 Rene did a great blog about this benefit a while back as well.
-I just signed up for a 2-month free trial through Trip it Pro, which is offered by Concur (my employers corporate travel software) so stay tuned for that report.
+I singed up for a 4 month free trial through Trip it Pro, which is offered by Concur (my employers corporate travel software) so stay tuned for that report.
 You can also visit RetailMeNot for the latest offers and free trials.

 CLEAR + Global Entry or TSA PreCheck = Awesomeness

-As the TSA Precheck program has grown quite a bit and lines at larger airports such as EWR, LAX, JFK and SFO, are often longer than the standard screening lines during peak hours.
+The TSA Precheck program has grown quite a bit and lines at larger airports such as EWR, LAX, JFK and SFO, are often longer than the standard screening lines during peak hours.
 The best way to avoid those growing lines is to combine CLEAR with Global Entry or TSA Pre.
 This combo will get you around the line and straight to the conveyor belt.
-With all of the holiday travel I have coming up, I plan to use my 2 month free trial a lot.
+With all of the travel I have coming up, I plan to use my 4 month free trial a lot.